Supported editions for this feature: Enterprise Plus; Education Standard and Education Plus; Enterprise Essentials Plus. Compare your edition

-You can view how many messages were marked as spam by Google’s spam filter during a specific time period.
+You can see how many messages Google’s spam filter marked as spam during a specific time period by viewing the spam filter report in the security dashboard.
 There are 3 versions of the spam filter report:

 - All—You can see whether incoming messages are going to user inboxes or being routed as spam.

 - Phishing—You can also see how phishing emails are routed.

 - Malware—You can see messages marked as malware and when.